chadmv/plow/README.md

     $ mvn package

 This will create a file named target/plow.war.
 Replace the plow.war file in the executable server package you downloaded and your now on the latest version.
-You can also copy plow.war into dist/webapps and run start it using dist/start-plow.sh.
+You can also copy (or symlink) plow.war into dist/webapps and run start it using dist/start-plow.sh.

 If the thrift files change at all, you have to re-generate + install the thrift bindings and recompile